ubuntu-mate/ubuntu-mate.org/pages/gpd-pocket.md

 </div>
 <br />

 ## Known Issues

+  * The GRUB2 menu is not rotated on the GPD Pocket.
+    * The workaround is to tilt your head.
-  * The boot loader on the GPD Pocket 2 is not visible.
+  * The GRUB2 menu is not displayed at all on the GPD Pocket 2.
-    * Either wait and the system will boot after a few seconds or press Enter to boot immeditately.
+    * The workaround is to wait and the system will boot after a few seconds or press <kbd>Enter</kbd> to boot immeditately.
+  * The Plymouth splash screen is not rotated on the GPD Pocket or GPD Pocket 2.
+    * The workaround is to not care.

 ## Feedback